 Through interviews, a review of local regulations, and a comparative study of municipalities in Southern California, Yuan identifies several other factors that contribute to the spatial concentration of warehousing.

 Warehousing developers make locational choices that maximize profits.
 Thus, land costs, labor costs, and tax incentives will factor prominently in these decisions.
 The increasing relevance of sales tax is of note.
-Because online commerce associated with fulfillment centers are subject to sales taxes, tax rates also influence warehousing location.
+Because online commerce associated with fulfillment centers is subject to sales taxes, tax rates also influence warehousing locations.

 Yuan's qualitative research supports the view that despite being an important source of tax revenue and employment, warehouse facilities exact a significant environmental cost at the local level.